wheeliecopta/pandas-data-cleaning/README.md

 Different versions of these csv files exist in different subfolders.
 As their names suggest, one subfolder contains the raw data, another the cleaned-up data and the last subfolder contains the data used for analysis.

+### /cleanup
+Folder containing the Jupyter notebooks used to clean up the data.

+### eniac_analysis
+Notebook used for data analysis.

-### /presentation
+### Presentation
-The PDF file of the 5-minute presentation we gave at the end of the project can be found here.
+The PDF file of the 5-minute presentation we gave at the end of the project.

-### /scripts
-Similarly to the data folder, this folder contains one subfolder with the Jupyter notebooks used to clean up the data and another with the notebook for data analysis.

 ## Contributions of Team Members
 Each team member went through the data cleaning process individually.
 We then decided to use Pete's cleaned-up tables, mostly because he had done a great job at creating product categories (which were used to find out for which types of products discounts might work).